Exawind/nalu-wind/docs/source/verification/verification.rst

 Infrastructure Unit Test
 ++++++++++++++++++++++++
-As noted above, the Nalu application code leverages the STK unit tests within the IO and transfer modules.
+As noted above, the Nalu-Wind application code leverages the STK unit tests within the IO and transfer modules.
 Interested parties may peruse the STK product under a cloned Trilinos cloned project, i.e., Trilinos/packages/stk/stk_doc_test.
 Under the STK product, a variety of search, transfer and input/output tests exist.
 For example, interpolation in time using the IO infrastructure is captured